4nbu/blog_old/source/_posts/Static-Blog-with-Hexo.md

 You can stop reading further and good to go [here](#Run-Server).

 ---
+## Customization
 If you wish to use the [Tranquilpeak](https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak) was developed by [Louis Barranqueiro](https://github.com/LouisBarranqueiro) theme as like this blog, follow the below steps.
-This theme needs some addtional setup as mentioned below.
+This theme needs some additional setup as mentioned below.

 - [ ] Setup themes folder & customization
 - [ ] Build theme
-- [ ] Enable pages like archieve, tags, etc.,
+- [ ] Enable pages like archive, tags, etc.,
 - [ ] Run Server
 - [ ] Create post, page, etc.,

 I used the theme's git repository without any modifications as git submodule.
 So that, whenever the theme is upgraded to new version, I need not to do anything on the theme template or re-sync from beginning.
 I have a separate folder called [customize_tranquilpeak](https://github.com/anbuchelva/anbuchelva.github.io/tree/source/themes/customize_tranquilpeak), which needs to be copied into the `/themes/tranquilpeak/` folder.
 Refer my [git repository themes](https://github.com/anbuchelva/anbuchelva.github.io/tree/source/themes) to see how do I manage the theme with my customizations.

-## Setup Themes folder & customization
+## Setup Themes folder
 Navigate to your project folder in the terminal

 ```